PollyThePancake/LSWSCU/README.md

 	Find your save file for the game.
 Nothing else needed

 For PS3:
-	Use the included PS3 Save Regsigner application to decrypt the save file, then edit it, drop on the tool and then re-encrypt it
-	Be Sure to follow the instructions for the application
+	Use an application called PS3 Save Regsigner to decrypt the save file, then edit it, drop on the tool and then re-encrypt it Be Sure to follow the instructions for the application

 Simply drag your modified save onto the "Drag save file onto me!" file to generate a new checksum for it so that it can be used in game